 Italy to host 2026 Winter Olympic Games

-The Winter Games set to return to Italy.
+The Winter Games are set to return to Italy.

 The International Olympic Committee on Monday voted to hold the 2026 Winter Olympic Games in Milan and Cortina d'Ampezzo, Italy.